-We know that in the modern democracy, media has been assigned the role of cultivating unbiased public opinion to support larger public interest and punish opportunistic power greedy elements.
-That’s why democratic system is widely acknowledged, as well as appreciated in the world due to its transparency and delicate system of checks and balances.
+In modern democracies, the fourth pillar, media has been assigned the role of cultivating unbiased public opinion.
+By doing so, power greedy elements can be punished.
 But, nowadays, in India, the credibility of media has been eroding so rapidly ever since the NDA government came in power.
 In this blog, “media ethics and modern democracies” I am going to discuss the media ethics in the light of Indian democracy.

 Ethics is a certain set of principles or moral rules that determines what is right and wrong conduct or behaviour at work, in case of conflict of interests.